Frequently Asked Questions

 When will recipients be notified?

-Be sure to send a thank you letter to the donor.
+Be sure to send a thank-you letter to the donor.
 Our scholarships are provided by private donors who take an interest in supporting our students.
 Without the support of these donors, many students would not be able to reach their educational goals.
-Your award letter will require you to return the thank you letter to the Office of University Advancement who will review your letter and forward it to the donors.
-Please review our guide on How to write a thank you letter.
+Your award letter will require you to return the thank-you letter to the Office of University Advancement, which will review your letter and forward it to the donor(s).
+Please review our guide on how to write a thank-you letter.

 Who is eligible to apply for scholarships?

-Scholarship eligibility is administered by the university and qualifications vary according to stipulations of individual donors who provided funding for the program.
-Factors for consideration typically include scholastic achievement, academic major, involvement in school organizations, participation in community activities, and full-time enrollment.
-Depending on specific donor criteria these factors can vary, so regardless of your accomplishment, interests, or background, we encourage you to apply online for scholarships.
+Scholarship eligibility is administered by the University and qualifications vary according to stipulations of individual donors who provided funding for the program.
+Factors for consideration typically include scholastic achievement, academic major, involvement in school organizations, participation in community activities and full-time enrollment.
+Depending on specific donor criteria, these factors can vary, so regardless of your accomplishment, interests or background, we encourage students to apply online for scholarships.

 Scholarship donors are generous people who unselfishly give to support the educational endeavors of students like you.
-They typically ask for nothing in return, but receiving a well written thank you letter from a student is always special and lets the donor know that his or her scholarship was greatly appreciated.
-Your letter reminds them why they gave in the first place and often help secure continuing gifts for future students.
+They typically ask for nothing in return, but receiving a well-written thank-you letter from a student is always special and lets the donor know that his or her scholarship was greatly appreciated.
+Your letter reminds them why they gave in the first place and often helps secure continuing gifts for future students.

 6. Use quality paper or attractive note cards.